 In 2004, Barlas Baylar founded Hudson Furniture Gallery, a concept design showroom in the Meatpacking District, to showcase large-scale, sculptural furniture and lighting designs, hand-made by an expert artisan team located in a New York atelier.

 Always inspired by the art, design and architecture of the art deco era nature, Baylar has delved into studies of modern classics to inform his unique design sensibilities.
-The designer as artists continues to evolve each collection into complex new forms through use of inventive architectural materials.
+The designer as artist continues to evolve each collection into complex new forms through the use of inventive architectural materials.

-Each Hudson design is hand-sculpted in a one of a kind provenance, intended to be shared by generations to come, with many hours invested in each dedicated design, prior to its leaving the atelier and reaching the showroom.
+Each Hudson design is hand-sculpted in one-of-a-kind provenance, intended to be shared by generations to come, with many hours invested in each dedicated design, prior to its leaving the atelier and reaching the showroom.

 At Hudson Furniture, the company has witnessed tremendous growth through Baylar’s creative direction and management, resulting in new worldwide showrooms, creative partnerships; including Alexander McQueen, The World of Interiors and Tom Ford, 2014 Oscars, among others.